 You spend a lot of time in your car.
 Identifying the source of smells can be very tricky.
 We've found everything from old soured baby bottles under the seat to dead mice under the hood.
-However, there are a certain list of smells that can come from your car and knowing what areas to look for may save you from a breakdown and costly repair.
+However, there is a certain list of smells that can come from your car, and knowing what areas to look for may save you from a breakdown and costly repair.
 Main Thought: Don't Ignore Smells!

 Musty Smell in Cab - Very likely water leak around weather seals or AC drain tube is clogged.

-Gas Smell - Always Take CAUTION with gas smell.
+Gas Smell - Always Take CAUTION with the gas smell.
 If you have a fuel leak it can cause a fire.

 Electrical Smell - May indicated burnt wiring.
 Have a tech check all components and focus on areas that quick working recently.

-Exhaust Smell - Have under carriage inspected for any leaks.
+Exhaust Smell - Have undercarriage inspected for any leaks.
 Exhaust fumes in your cab can be dangerous due to carbon monoxide.

 Rotten Egg Smell - This can be from sulfur produced by the gas you are buying.
 Also can be a sign the catalytic converter is not operating correctly.